It's the organisation!

 • Opinion-led decision making

-These challenges accumulate over time.
-Commercial expectations increase, but the operating model fails to evolve at the same pace.
-This creates a widening gap between ambition and ability, which no amount of software investment can bridge.
+These challenges accumulate over time; expectations increase but the operating model fails to evolve at the same pace.
+This creates a widening gap between ambition and reality, which no amount of software investment can bridge.
+This results in frustration, fading commercial impact, loss in return on investment and the yielding of ground to the competition.

-Effective operating models for digital effectiveness requires aligning three ingredients: People, Proficiency, and Process.
-When any one of these falls behind, commercial impact
+To be successful, operating models for digital organisations requires alignment of three ingredients: People, Proficiency, and Process.
+When any one of these falls behind, commercial impact fades.

 People

-This is why efficiency becomes the lever with the greatest return.
-By reducing time spent on low‑value activities, improving prioritisation and smart use of automation and AI for repetitive tasks, teams can reclaim meaningful capacity without additional cost.
+This is where efficiency becomes the lever with the greatest return.
+By reducing time spent on low‑value activities, improving prioritisation and through smart use of automation and AI for repetitive tasks, teams can reclaim capacity without additional cost.

 • Why they exist (purpose)